 Digging for Diamonds: How to Not Lose Heart on the Way to a Goal

 People are becoming more familiar with the idea that we live in a vibrational universe, but many struggle to understand that we have to sustain a certain frequency for a period of time before we will see any physical changes in our reality.
-The nature of reality is quite like a mirror that functions with a delay.
-In order to use it to shape our reality in the way that we want, we have to get used to the delay function—that is, we have to begin to expect that waiting period.
+They instead try to gauge their progress by looking for physical outer changes right away, and when they don't see any, they conclude that what they want isn't coming.
+Actually, the nature of reality is quite like a mirror that functions with a delay. ¹ In order to use it to shape our reality in the way that we want, we have to get used to the delay function—that is, we have to begin to expect that waiting period.

 If you were to smile or frown in front of an ordinary mirror, your reflection would change along with you in real time.
-This is why so many people become confused when working with the principles of reality creation: they expect that if they make an inner change, they should see a simultaneous outer change pretty soon after.
+This is why so many people become confused when working with the principles of reality creation.

-They form a new inner metaphysical image of how they will feel when their desired goal arrives, and then expect almost immediate physical feedback.
-When it is not forthcoming, they conclude “This stuff doesn’t work,” or “I must be doing something wrong,” and here is the kicker—they allow that erroneous conclusion to dictate their mood, which then shatters the unity of the soul and the mind about the fulfillment of their chosen goal.
+Some people start off strong and form a new inner metaphysical image of how they will feel when their desired goal arrives, but then expect almost immediate physical feedback.
+When it is not forthcoming, they conclude “This stuff doesn’t work,” or “I must be doing something wrong,” and here is the kicker—they allow that erroneous conclusion to dictate their mood, which then shatters the positive unity of the soul and the mind about the fulfillment of their chosen goal.²

 Why is this change in mood such a big deal?
 It’s because that mood change is a decision point when the individual turns their back on the very thing they originally said they wanted so badly!